Cincinnati personal injury lawyer investigating E Coli Lawsuits and Food Poisoning Cases

 • In May 2014, Wolverine Packing Company recalled 1.8 million pounds of ground beef products.
 Twelve people were infected by beef contaminated with E. coli.

-If you or a loved one has suffered from severe food poisoning or a related food liability injury and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from severe food poisoning or a related food liability injury and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding E Coli lawsuits.